A YOUTHFUL CROWD FILLED GLASGOW’S ICONIC 02 ACADEMY TO WITNESS INDIE UP AND COMERS THE HUNNA EARLIER THIS WEEK.

 The show was relentless from start to finish opening with massive tracks like ‘Still Got Blood’ and finishing with fan favorites‘ Bonfire’ and ‘She’s Casual’ which even saw the frontman jump into the crowd.
 Since their debut album, they have also released new tracks.
 They played ‘Dare’ and despite this track being fairly new it still seemed as popular as their older music.

-The slow riff to ‘Sycamore Tree’ was welcomed as a form of break for the crowd.
-This change of energy was perfectly placed in the set-list as the manic jumping and shouting was put on hold until the next track.
+The slow riff to ‘Sycamore Tree’ was welcomed as a form of a break for the crowd.
+This change of energy was perfectly placed in the set-list as the manic jumping and shouting were put on hold until the next track.

-Maybe this criticism isn’t a common one as the band are set to play two sold out shows in London this weekend after another successful UK tour.
+Maybe this criticism isn’t a common one as the band is set to play two sold-out shows in London this weekend after another successful UK tour.
 With new music coming fast and a dedicated fan-base, The Hunna look set to be a part of the indie scene in Britain for years to come.